Terence Donovan (photographer): Personal life

 Donovan was married twice.
 His first marriage to Janet Cohen was short-lived, but he remained married to his second wife, Diana Dare, until his death.
 He was the father of the musician Dan Donovan, the actress Daisy Donovan and Terry Donovan, a co-founder of Rockstar Games.

 He was a black belt in judo and co-wrote a popular judo book, Fighting Judo (1985), with former World Judo Gold medallist Katsuhiko Kashiwazaki.

 Death

-Donovan committed suicide, after suffering from depression.
+Suffering from depression, Donovan died by suicide by hanging on 22 November 1996.
 His last interview appeared in a British photography magazine a few weeks after his death.